What are cookies?

 - restrict my processing of your data

-- object to processing of your data by me that might otherwise normally be justified
+- object to me processing your data

 - not be subject to automated decision-making and profiling by me.